RemboL/blockumber/Readme.md

 * librarian-at - separate module containing cucumber scenarios (Why?
 Because in my experience in big projects' ATs like to migrate to separate module and be run against living application)
 * blockumber-main - the meat behind it all

+Basically, at startup, Blockumber uses Cucumber to load up stepdefs from provided glue path and uses them to create custom Blockly blocks.

+So far Blockumber assumes that cucumber tests can be run without robust external configuration, simply with providing glue location or additional external properties.

 ## How to use?

 To set up, you need follow the librarian-at example.